 05 of 07

-If you're looking for a simpler alternative to the through dovetail joint, one that can be created very simply and easily in a repeatable fashion, consider the box joint.
-This joint is a type of finger joint that has multiple uses and can be created very quickly using a box joint jig with your table saw.
-Here are the steps you need to know to create your own box joints.
+If you're looking for a simpler alternative to the through-dovetail joint—one that can be created very simply and easily in a repeatable fashion—consider the box joint.
+A box joint is like a dovetail joint, but one in which the sides of the pins and tails are cut perfectly square.
+It is normally reinforced with glue applied to the edges of the pins.
+This variation of the finger joint has multiple uses and can be created very quickly using a box joint jig with your table saw.

 06 of 07

-Doweling is another old-school joinery method, whereby two or more rounded sticks of wood, known as dowels, are inserted into corresponding holes in two boards to hold them together.
+Doweling is another old-school joinery method, whereby two or more round sticks of wood, known as dowels, are inserted into corresponding holes in two adjoining boards to hold them together.
+It is essentially a butt joint with hidden dowels that reinforce the joint.
 Glue keeps the dowels and boards from separating, while the dowels provide lateral strength.
-It takes little more than a drill and a set of bits to install dowels, but they can be a little tricky to align.
-Here are some tips for making doweling work for your project needs.
+Making a dowel joint takes little more than a drill and a set of bits, but the dowels can be a little tricky to align, so most woodworkers use a dowel jig to make this joint.

 07 of 07

 Biscuit joints aren't nearly as structurally strong as many of the joinery types in this list, but they are perfect for some applications.
-For instance, biscuits are great for joining face frames to cabinet carcasses.
-A biscuit cutter is used to cut slots into the corresponding boards, and then a football-shaped biscuit is glued into each of the slots.
+For instance, biscuits are great for joining face frames to cabinet carcasses, or to glue up individual boards to form tabletops.
+In this method, a biscuit joiner tool is used to cut slots into the corresponding boards, then a football-shaped biscuit is glued into each of the slots and the pieces are pressed together and clamped until the glue dries.
 Once the biscuit expands with the moisture from the glue and then dries, the joint is secure.
-Here are some tips for using biscuits in your... projects.